 The program will prepare students who will attend graduate school in the health sciences and/or medical/dental/physical therapy school.
-This course is designed not only to prepare the student for the rigors of future professional training but also to give them experience and an appreciation of being a medical missionary.
-The graduate in the BS of Natural Science will be trained to be a dedicated professional but will also appreciate the value of unselfish Christ-like service to humanity.
+This course is designed not only to prepare the student for the rigors of future professional training, but also to give them the experience and appreciation of being a medical missionary.
+The graduate in the BS of Natural Science will not only be trained to be a dedicated professional, but will also appreciate the value of unselfish Christ-like service to humanity.